aihkw/expose/README.md

 Q: How do I suggest more features?
 A: You can join the [Discord](https://discord.gg/VErveCCJ67) and head over to the Suggestions forums channel.

+## Appreciation
+Special thanks to @Lazatyum for updating, and everyone that provides the evidence to stop illegal act.
+We thank you all for the support.